 Coronavirus vaccine developer CureVac raises $213 million in IPO -source

-NEW YORK, Aug 13 (Reuters) - CureVac BV CVAC.O raised $213 million in its initial public offering on Thursday, a person familiar with the matter said, setting the stage for the first stock market debut of a company developing a promising vaccine to combat the novel coronavirus.
+NEW YORK, Aug 13 (Reuters) - CureVac BV CVAC.O raised $213 million in its initial public offering (IPO) in New York on Thursday, a person familiar with the matter said, setting the stage for the first stock market debut of a company developing a promising vaccine to combat the coronavirus.

 The German biotechnology firm sold 13.33 million shares at $16 apiece, the top end of its indicated price range, the source said, requesting anonymity ahead of an initial announcement.
-The company's shares are set to trade in New York on Friday.
+The IPO gives CureVac a valuation of about $2.8 billion.

 CureVac did not immediately respond to a request for comment.

+Beyond the coronavirus, CureVac is also researching therapies to fight cancer, rabies, and other illnesses.
+SAP SE SAPG.DE co-founder Dietmar Hopp owns a controlling stake in CureVac and is expected to hold a little less than 50% after the listing, according to a company filing.

+Bank of America, Jefferies, and Credit Suisse are lead underwriters on the IPO.
+CureVac shares are due to start trading on Nasdaq on Friday under the symbol 'CVAC'.

-(Reporting by Rebecca Spalding and Echo Wang in New York; Editing by Himani Sarkar)
+(Reporting by Rebecca Spalding and Echo Wang in New York; Editing by Himani Sarkar and Gerry Doyle)

 ((Greg.Roumeliotis@thomsonreuters.com; +1 646 223 6022; Reuters Messaging: greg.roumeliotis.thomsonreuters.com@reuters.net))